LiuYuML/NT-VOT211/Extended/README.md

 >Night-time tracking fails because background and target tokens become indistinguishable in low light.
 We propose a lightweight Token Enhancer (TE) that separates them in embedding space—trained only on daylight data, no night samples needed.
 It boosts SOTA trackers on 4 night benchmarks with +0.2M params and +0.15 GFLOPs—the first zero-shot domain adaptation method for VOT.

+## Code
+In this work, we introduce a novel analytical perspective on night-time tracking failures—namely, the collapse of target-background token separability in low-light conditions—and propose a lightweight, plug-and-play module that can be seamlessly integrated into any existing tracking algorithm.
+Remarkably, it requires only minimal fine-tuning on standard daylight datasets to achieve significant performance gains in night-time scenarios.

+Specifically, the proposed code is lie in

 <details>